Aracati Airport

 Canoa Quebrada Dragão do Mar Regional Airport is the airport serving Aracati and the beach resort Canoa Quebrada, Brazil.

-It is managed by contract by Dix Empreendimentos.
+It is managed by GRU Airport.

 History

 The airport was commissioned on August 10, 2012.

-Previously operated by Socicam, on August 23, 2023 the State of Ceará signed a contract of operation with Infraero.
-However, on April 15, 2025 a new one-year contract was signed with Dix Empreendimentos.
+Previously operated by Socicam, on August 23, 2023, the State of Ceará signed a contract of operation with Infraero.
+However, on April 15, 2025, a new one-year contract was signed with Dix Empreendimentos.

+On November 27, 2025, GRU Airport won the concession to operate the airport.